 The requirements set out under this section do not apply to appointments in entities where the sole purpose is to act as a trustee for a family trust or self-managed superannuation fund.

 Staff are reminded that should they take on leadership roles in other entities (e.g. as directors or officers), they need to manage any real or perceived conflicts of interest.
-Normally, this would involve notifying QUT of any potential conflicts.
+It is the staff member’s responsibility to notify the University of any potential conflicts.

-A staff member must obtain prior written approval before accepting any position as a director, secretary, public or executive officer of any company (paid or unpaid) or entering into any partnership.
+A staff member must obtain prior written approval approval by completing a Company Officer Approval Form (QUT staff access only) before accepting any position as a director, secretary, public or executive officer of any company (paid or unpaid) or entering into any partnership.
 With relation to existing arrangements that predate this policy and remain active, a staff member must disclose the details of the position to the authorising officer for consideration and endorsement.
 In certain cases, a Conflict of Interest Management Plan (QUT staff access only) may need to be established.